What is an anti-inflammatory diet?

 Nuts and seeds

 Walnuts, almonds, pecans and hazelnuts, linseeds, pumpkin and sesame seeds all contain essential omega 3 oils, again the type of fatty acid known to reduce inflammation.
-Sprinkle nuts and seeds on porridge, mix into yogurt or top salads.
-It’s really easy to include these foods, it just takes practice
+Sprinkle nuts and seeds on porridge, mix into yogurt, or use as a topping on salads.
+A handful a day helps keep inflammation at bay : )

 Wholegrain breads and cereals

 Eat wholegrains which are less processed than white breads and pasta.
 Choosing rye or soya breads, or breads with ‘bits’ will be your best anti-inflammatory options.
 Other wholegrain options will be the brown varieties of pasta, rice and noodles.
-Remember there are so many wholegrain products we might not traditionally use in the UK such as wholegrain couscous, buckwheat and soba noodles, but they can all be really great additions to our diet, adding variety and lending us a different nutrient profile
+Remember there are so many wholegrain products we might not traditionally use in the UK such as wholegrain couscous, buckwheat and soba noodles, but they can all be really great additions to our diet, adding variety and lending us a different nutrient profile.
+Whatever type of grain you consume at each meal just try swapping it out for a wholegrain variety.

 Plant oils to cook and drizzle

 Saturated fat from animal products tends to be pro-inflammatory, whereas plant oils are more unsaturated.
 So choose oils such as sunflower and peanut oil as great choices for cooking.
-Olive oil is also a good choice but best used on a moderate heat.
-Choose olive, walnut and avocado oil as tasty and healthy choices for dressings or drizzling
+Olive oil is also a good choice but best used on a moderate heat as it tends to smoke quickly.
+Choose olive, walnut and avocado oil as tasty and healthy choices for dressings or drizzling.

 And if you like the taste of sesame oil use it towards the end of cooking.
 Sesame oil very quickly smokes on high heat so a drizzle at the end of cooking adds flavour without fumes.